Would you want to live forever?

 Scientists have done tests on mice to see if they can find ways to make them live longer, and one way was to reduce the amount of food the mice ate.

-They reduced the mice’s calories by 40%, and this doubled their lifespan.
-They thought that this may be due to the lower amount of metabolism in the mice, which would make fewer free radicals.
+They reduced the mice’s calories by 40%.
+This doubled their lifespan.
+They thought that this may be due to the lowered metabolism of the mice, which would make fewer free radicals.

 However, this method of increasing lifespan for humans has not been researched much, not least because it would be a very long-term study, and the people in the study would have to be hungry for about 40 years!

 Gene therapy is when faulty or missing genes are replaced.

 Gene therapy for ageing is not a common procedure, but one biotech company boss, Elizabeth Parrish underwent gene therapy to lengthen her telomeres (source).
 The same biotech company claimed that Parrish's telomeres of her leucocytes (white blood cells) grew by an equivalent of 20 years of extra life.

 Stem cell therapy